henfee/magic-wormhole/docs/dilation-protocol.md

 We describe the protocol as a series of layers.
 Messages sent on one layer may be encoded or transformed before being delivered on some other layer.

-L1 is the mailbox channel.
-Both clients remain connected to the mailbox server, and send DILATE(gen=N) and PLEASE-DILATE() messages through the mailbox.
-They also send HINTS(gen=N) messages through the mailbox to find each other.
+L1 is the mailbox channel (queued store-and-forward messages that always go to the mailbox server, and then are forwarded to other clients subscribed to the same mailbox).
+Both clients remain connected to the mailbox server until the Wormhole is closed.
+They send DILATE-n messages to each other to manage the dilation process, including records like `please-dilate`, `start-dilation`, `ok-dilation`, and `connection-hints`

 L2 is the set of competing connection attempts for a given generation of connection.
 Each time the Leader decides to establish a new connection, a new